ecomplus/store/.idx/airules.md

 - This project is an ecommerce storefront and modules deployed to Firebase.
 - Start checking Vue components at `functions/ssr/src/components` when asked to edit some component.
+- Prefer to make customizations and create new elements inside Vue components instead of Astro ones (sections and pages).
 - Check the JSON and YAML frontmatter (.md) files at `functions/ssr/content` when asked to edit some content without style/functionality changes.
 - Check `functions/ssr/src/assets/style.css` and maybe extend